Robust Machine Learning Inference from X-ray Absorption Near Edge Spectra through Featurization: Acknowledgement

 \section{Acknowledgement}

+We thank Deyu Lu and Matthew Carbone for helpful discussion on spectral simulation and machine learning approaches.
 This work is supported by the U.S. Department of Energy (DOE) Office of Science Scientific User Facilities project titled “Integrated Platform for Multimodal Data Capture, Exploration and Discovery Driven by AI Tools”.
 We also acknowledge the support provided the Data Infrastructure Building Blocks (DIBBS) Local Spectroscopy Data Infrastructure (LSDI) project funded by National Science Foundation (NSF), under Award Number 1640899.
 M.K.Y.C. and Y.C. acknowledge the support from the BES SUFD Early Career award.
 M.J.D. was supported by the U. S. Department of Energy, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences, and Biosciences operating under Contract Number DE-AC02-06CH11357.
 Work performed at the Center for Nanoscale Materials and the Advanced Photon Source, both U.S. Department of Energy Office of Science User Facilities, was supported by the U.S. DOE, Office of Basic Energy Sciences, under Contract No. DE-AC02-06CH11357.
 This research used resources of the Advanced Light Source, which is a DOE Office of Science User Facility under contract No. DE-AC02-05CH11231.
 We gratefully acknowledge the computing resources provided on Bebop, a high-performance computing cluster operated by the Laboratory Computing Resource Center at Argonne National Laboratory.
 We also acknowledge the computational resources provided by Triton Shared Computing Cluster (TSCC) and Expanse at University of California, San Diego.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.